 Proper watering is essential to keep plants healthy in the heat of summer.
 It is best to water as deeply and infrequently as possible, as opposed to frequent light sprinklings.
 This will encourage a deeper root system that can take advantage of water stored in the soil.

-Drip irrigation combined with mulch is an excellent way to maintain a high quality of plant materials.
-Drip irrigation, also known as trickle irrigation or micro irrigation is an irrigation method that saves water and fertilizer by allowing water to drip slowly to the roots of plants, either onto the soil surface or directly into the root zone, through a network of valves, pipes, tubing and emitters.
-It is done through narrow tubes that deliver water directly to the base of the plant.
-This allows for fertilizer and nutrient loss to be minimized due to localized application and reduced leaching.
-Soil erosion and weed growth are lessened with this type of irrigation along with the foliage remain dry, reducing the risk of disease.
+Drip irrigation combined with mulch is an excellent way to maintain plant health during the hot summer months.
+Drip irrigation is a type of micro-irrigation system that has the potential to save water and nutrients by allowing water to drip slowly to the roots of plants, either from above the soil surface or buried below the surface.
+The goal is to place water directly into the root zone and minimize evaporation.
+Soil erosion and weed growth are lessened with drip irrigation because the foliage remains dry, reducing the risk of disease to healthy plants.
 If drip irrigation is not an option at this time, consider using soaker hoses to provide a good source of water to your garden or bedding plants.

 Water plants in containers and hanging baskets more frequently in the summer to keep them from drying out.
 This can leach out plant nutrients from the soil, so use a water-soluble fertilizer regularly to keep your plants growing and healthy.

 Share this page